shernoble/User-Management-System-Angular/README.md

 One can use this project to register users.They can view users even when offline. -->

 ###  :electric_plug: Installation
-1.Create an empty folder and initialize an empty git repo using the command "git init" 2.In terminal, navigate to the folder and type "git clone https://github.com/shernoble/User-Management-System-Angular.git" 3.Now, all the project files will be downloaded.
-Install the dependencies using the command "npm i" 4.Type the command to add the angular pwa package to use service workers "ng add @angular/pwa" 5.Build the app for production with the command "ng build" 6.Go to the dist folder "cd dist/user-mngmt-syst" 7.Serve with http-server "http-server -o" 8.Application opens up in server 8080.
+1. Create an empty folder and initialize an empty git repo using the command "git init"
+2. In terminal, navigate to the folder and type "git clone https://github.com/shernoble/User-Management-System-Angular.git"
+3. Now, all the project files will be downloaded.
+Install the dependencies using the command "npm i"
+4. Type the command to add the angular pwa package to use service workers "ng add @angular/pwa"
+5. Build the app for production with the command "ng build"
+6. Go to the dist folder "cd dist/user-mngmt-syst"
+7. Serve with http-server "http-server -o"
+8. Application opens up in server 8080.
-9.In the dev tools, under Application->Service Workers, check the "Update on reload" box.
+9. In the dev tools, under Application->Service Workers, check the "Update on reload" box.
-10.The project should now be fully functional.
+10. The project should now be fully functional.

 ```
 $ add installations steps if you have to.